black-project/black-standard/README.md

   * Doctrine ORM/DBAL is configured;

-  * Swiftmailer is configured;
+  * Swiftmailer;

-  * Annotations for everything are enabled.
+  * Annotations enabled for everything.

 It comes pre-configured with the following bundles: